-There is a marked holding area located just before the bridge and if a vessel is unable to communicate with the operator by VHF or phone they can activate an “Intercom” mounted on one of the mooring piles.
+There is a marked holding area located just before the bridge and if a vessel is unable to communicate with the operator by VHF they can activate an “Intercom” mounted on one of the mooring piles.
 NB This holding area should only be used in emergencies and when adverse sea conditions require an immediate entry.

 Emergency Call Out Proceedure